cfengine/documentation/resources/best-practices.markdown

 When writing CFEngine policy using our [Policy style guide][Policy style guide] helps make your policy easily understood, debuggable and maintainable.

-## Version control and Configuration Policy
+## Version control and configuration policy

 CFEngine users version their policies.
 It's a reasonable, easy thing to do: you just put `/var/cfengine/masterfiles` under version control